Legal Services Program

 SERVICE OVERVIEW CASB’s Legal Services Program (LSP) provides legal services to CASB members at discounted rates.
 By participating in the LSP, districts establish a formal attorney-client relationship with CASB’s LSP attorneys.
 This allows CASB to provide direct legal advice and representation that is beyond the scope of the information received under the member legal resources program.

 - real estate transactions (including BEST financing)

 LSP attorneys work collaboratively to identify and deliver services tailored to each client’s individual needs.

-- CASB’s Legal Services Program (LSP) offers a Special Education Practitioners’ Manual (New for 2009-2010) that can be provided digitally or in print form to special education professionals, from administrators to classroom teachers and service providers.
+- CASB’s Legal Services Program (LSP) offers a Special Education Practitioners’ Manual that can be provided digitally or in print form to special education professionals, from administrators to classroom teachers and service providers.
 The Manual provides practitioners with a single source that compiles the essential sources of law, board policies and state guidance.
 The purpose of this Manual is to equip building level service providers with the knowledge and resources to guide compliant special education processes in their building and to know when to appropriately access district-level resources.
 Particular attention is paid to:

 - Understanding the requirements of the IDEA and how it functions in Colorado;

 - Understanding the FAPE and Least Restrictive Environment requirements, and how they are related;